William0908/Base_Band-IC-Lab/SRRC/README.md

 # Pulse Shaping Filter
-Design square-root raised cosine (SRRC) to as a pulse shaping filter to remove the inter-symbol interference effect (ISI).
+Design square-root raised cosine (SRRC) filter to as a pulse shaping filter to remove the inter-symbol interference (ISI) effect.